 Her similar story to Luke must mean that she is of importance.
-There wouldn’t be that much emphasis on her being such a loner if she it didn’t either have a huge twist or just simply has no role in her charater arch what-so-ever.
+There wouldn’t be that much emphasis on her being such a loner if she didn’t either have a huge twist or just simply has no role in her character arch what-so-ever.
 But, that’s not like Star Wars and the sort of production that they put out, one thing that’s always made it so successful is the attention to detail.
 So, Rey could have been put on Jakku after the fall of Luke’s Jedi Academy and given to Unkar Plutt by Kylo Ren.
-He was already in tune with the dark side and it he could have possibly put her there so she would never have an escape or be able to discover who she is.
+He was already in tune with the dark side and he could have possibly put her there so she would never have an escape or be able to discover who she is.
 Not to mention, she was told her family would come back for her, so there’s another reason for her to never leave.
 After all, she has this force telling her she’s someone and that’s why she questions it so often.

 One thing that had a lot of fans shook was the reaction that Luke had to her when they finally meet.
-Everyone expected it to be this to be a great encounter, but it wasn’t.
+Everyone expected it to be a great encounter, but it wasn’t.
 He looked frightened, angry, surprised, and sad all at the same time.
 Could this be because Luke knew her from his Jedi academy and felt a wave of guilt completely wash over him for abandoning her along with Ben?
 Or could he just sense the power that she has the darkness that is in her?

 The next point her Rey’s fighting style.
 It’s extremely similar to the way that Palpatine fights the Jedi in Revenge of the Sith.
 His famous twirling stab move is mimicked by Rey… just… naturally.
 She just knew to have that style of fighting, which is unique to Palpatine himself because he is such a powerful and intelligent Sith, he was able to come up with his technique, so we see different styles of fighting in his fights in The Clone Wars, but it just proves her versatility.
-The stabbing motion that the two do is extremely agressive and has the intention to kill, not to disarm.
+The stabbing motion that the two do is extremely aggressive and has the intention to kill, not to disarm.
 Some may say that it is because of her staff, but we don’t ever see her stab with the staff and she doesn’t seem to make a connection between the two until The Last Jedi.

 The last point that I would like to make is Rey’s accent.
 It is the Star Wars galaxy equivalent to a British accent, which is held by the upper class from the Core Systems of the Galaxy.
-So, with this information and the history that Star Wars has to connecting characters history and story to in-universe traits has always been prevalent and there is no reason for Rey to not be an example of so.
-Rey didn’t learn to speak this way from Unkar Plutt and it would be no surpise for the directors to be leaving hints anywhere they can.
+So, with this information and the history that Star Wars has to connect characters’ history and story to in-universe traits has always been prevalent and there is no reason for Rey to not be an example of so.
+Rey didn’t learn to speak this way from Unkar Plutt and it would be no surprise for the directors to be leaving hints anywhere they can.